couchbase-partners/azure-resource-manager-couchbase/simple/README.md

 # simple

 This ARM template deploys a Couchbase Enterprise cluster to Azure.
-The template provisions an availability set, vnet, and a variety of virtual machines each with their own managed disks and public IP addresses.
+This includes both [Couchbase Server](https://www.couchbase.com/products/server) and [Sync Gateway](https://developer.couchbase.com/documentation/mobile/current/guides/sync-gateway/index.html).
+The template provisions a virtual network, a VMSS, Managed Disks with Premium Storage and public IPs with a DNS record per node.
 It also sets up a network security group.

 ## Deployment